This is an article about the Imperial State of Constancia. Do you want to know more?

 Future Outlook

-As of 1738 AN, AlduATOM operates 35% of Nouvelle Alexandrie's commercial nuclear reactors.
-The company's vision extends beyond terrestrial applications; AlduATOM is at the forefront of designing nuclear propulsion systems for interstellar spacecraft through a partnership with NatAlex Launch Alliance, starting in 1730 AN.
+As of 1743 AN, AlduATOM operates 42% of Nouvelle Alexandrie's commercial nuclear reactors, up from 35% in 1738 AN.
+The company's vision extends beyond terrestrial applications; AlduATOM continues to advance nuclear propulsion systems for interstellar spacecraft through a strengthened partnership with NatAlex Launch Alliance, with the first prototype spacecraft engine scheduled for testing in 1745 AN.